Simostaia/wishlistApp/README.md

 # WishlistApp - A Social Wishlist Network

+**Developers:**
-Simone Staiano M63001037
+- Simone Staiano (M63001037)

-Luca Vivenzo M63001072
+- Luca Vivenzo (M63001072)

-Within this repository, you will find:

-- The code of the application.
-- Documentation in .pdf format.
-[In Italian]
-- Diagrams in .vpp format.
-- The ROOT.war package for deploying the application.

-## Overview
+## Project Overview

-WishlistApp is a web application developed as part of our university course on Software Architecture Design.
-It serves as an example of applying software architecture principles to create a social network designed to simplify the process of choosing and sharing presents with your friends.
+Welcome to WishlistApp, a web application created as part of our university course on Software Architecture Design.
+This project showcases the application of software architecture principles to build a social network that simplifies the process of choosing and sharing presents among friends.

 ### Key Features

 - **User Management:** Create an account, log in, and manage your user profile.
 - **Friendships:** Add and manage friends within the network.
 - **Wishlists:** Create and manage wishlists for various occasions.
-- **Event Creation:** Create events and attach wishlists to them.
+- **Event Creation:** Plan events and attach wishlists to them.
 - **Invitations:** Invite friends to events and share wishlists.
 - **Security:** Implements Spring Boot Security with JWT token-based authentication.
-- **Database:** Uses PostgreSQL as the database to store user and application data.
+- **Database:** Uses PostgreSQL to store user and application data.

 ## Table of Contents